IlyaGulya/setup-crowdin-cli/memory-bank/systemPatterns.md

    - Using GitHub's tool cache to avoid redundant downloads
    - Improves workflow execution time

-4. **Periodic Checking vs. Webhooks**
-   - Using scheduled workflows for simplicity
-   - Avoids the need for external services or complex event triggers

-5. **Matrix Strategy for Builds**
-   - Using GitHub Actions matrix strategy to define build configurations
-   - Improves maintainability and scalability
-   - Makes it easier to add new platforms or architectures

-6. **Octokit for GitHub API Interactions**
+4. **Octokit for GitHub API Interactions**
    - Using Octokit for GitHub API interactions
    - Provides better type safety and error handling
    - Simplifies API calls and response handling

-7. **GitHub Script for Workflow Operations**
-   - Using GitHub Script for workflow operations
-   - Simplifies the workflow by allowing JavaScript code directly in the workflow
-   - Provides better error handling and logging

-8. **Repository Simplification**
-   - Focusing solely on the user's repository
-   - Hardcoding repository information for simplicity and clarity
-   - Streamlining the workflow to reduce complexity

-9. **JSDoc Comments for Documentation**
-   - Adding JSDoc comments to improve code documentation
+5. **Version Requirements**
+   - Enforcing minimum version requirement of Crowdin CLI 4.4.0
-   - Provides better type hinting for development
+   - Provides clear error messages for unsupported versions
-   - Enhances code readability and maintainability

-10. **Orphan Branch for Version History**
-    - Creating an orphan branch for each version
-    - Maintains a clean history for each version
-    - Simplifies version management
+   - Ensures compatibility with the latest features and fixes

 ## Component Relationships

-- The GitHub workflow builds native executables and creates GitHub releases
-- The setup action downloads executables from GitHub releases and makes them available in workflows
+- The setup action downloads executables from the standalone repository and makes them available in workflows
-- Both components share version detection and naming conventions
-- The workflow uses matrix jobs for building on different platforms
-- The setup action uses Octokit for GitHub API interactions
+- The action uses Octokit for GitHub API interactions
+- The action enforces the minimum version requirement of Crowdin CLI 4.4.0
-- The workflow uses GitHub Script for version checking and `softprops/action-gh-release` for creating releases
+- The action uses the GitHub Actions tool cache for efficient storage and retrieval

 ## Error Handling Patterns